Afghans restore art shattered by Taliban as peace deal nears

 Experts and advocates of Afghanistan’s rich history have expressed dismay that cultural preservation apparently has not been on the agenda in the U.S.-Taliban negotiations, which have been focused on a U.S. troop withdrawal and Taliban guarantees that the country will not be used as a launching pad for global terror attacks.

-“If it has been discussed, we are unaware of it, and this is something we have been following closely,” said Adam Tiffen, treasurer with the Virginia-based Alliance for the Restoration of Cultural Heritage.
+“If it has been discussed, we are unaware of it, and this is something we have been following closely,” said Adam Tiffen, deputy director of the Virginia-based Alliance for the Restoration of Cultural Heritage.
 The U.S. envoy leading the talks with the Taliban, Zalmay Khalilzad, is the organization’s director emeritus.

 “If we do not learn from our past we are a fool, I would say,” said museum director Mohammad Fahim Rahimi, who is very concerned about the potential Taliban return and is making plans to protect the museum’s holdings.
 “I hope they have learned that this is not against the (law) of Islam, nobody is worshipping these objects, everybody is considering these objects as showing our history.”